School Services Frequently Asked Questions

 - represent himself or herself as a speech-language pathologist

-State laws vary and may differ from ASHA guidelines.
+State laws vary and may differ.
 Check specific state regulations to determine which tasks are outside the scope of responsibilities for assistants in a particular state.

 Why are school districts hiring "unqualified personnel" to fill the role of a speech-language pathologist?
 Is this allowable according to the law?